aferrers/stockpriceprediction/README.md

 i) Explore classical statistical forecasting models

-ii) Optimization applying of machine learning techniques and tools in python
+ii) Forecasting Optimization applying machine learning techniques and tools in python

 iii) Assess value-added of using these forecasting models for Financial Analysis